 - Outpatient Treatment: Integrated: AOD/MH (Children and Adolescents)

-- Accredited with: Adult & Teen Challenge, USA
+- We also accredited with Adult & Teen Challenge USA

 Will Forced Avoidance of Substances Solve the Problem?

 The short answer is “No.” Detoxing and keeping an individual from drugs or alcohol only lasts as long as the addict is in a very controlled environment.
 After that, if other life issues are not deal with, the addict will return to the addiction.
 This isn’t because it is a disease — it is a learned behavior for covering up the individual’s hurts and longings and it feels really good, at first.